oracle/node-oracledb/doc/api.md

 Client libraries need to be installed separately.
 The libraries can be obtained from an installation of Oracle Instant Client, from a full Oracle Client installation, or even from an Oracle Database installation (if Node.js is running on the same machine as the database).
+The versions of Oracle Client and Oracle Database do not have to be the same.
+Oracle Net is not a separate
+product: it is how the Oracle Client and Oracle Database communicate.

 Some behaviors of the Oracle Client libraries can optionally be configured with an `oraaccess.xml` file, for example to enable auto-tuning of a statement cache.